Symblepharon - Treating Diseases of the Ocular Surface

 - Use a conformer to prevent the adhesion of mucosal membranes

-Mechanisms of Action Recent reports indicate that the potential mechanisms of action could include the following:
+Mechanisms of Action Recent reports indicate that the potential mechanisms of action might possibly include the following:

 - The stromal matrix of the membrane can also exclude inflammatory cells by rendering them into rapid apoptosis , and contains various forms of protease inhibitors .
 This action explains why stromal inflammation is reduced after amniotic membrane transplantation and corneal neovascularization is mitigated , actions important for preparing the stroma for supporting limbal stem cells to be transplanted either at the same time or later .
 This action also explains why keratocyte apoptosis can be reduced and hence the stromal haze.